GavinMendelGleason/blog/entries/mongo_neo4j_terminus.md

 But trees are not really the only data structure we need even if they are the only thing that JSON can easily represent.
-Our programming languages have references or pointers because we need them to represent many of the datastructures that we encounter.
+Our programming languages have references or pointers because we need them to represent many of the data structures that we encounter.
 Although not everything is a graph, many things are.
 This is the insight which graph databases bring.
 Relationships *between* data are almost as important as the data itself.